Introduction

 This site is written for:

-- developers evaluating the platform direction
+- makers evaluating the project direction

-- open-hardware followers who want architectural visibility
+- embedded developers who want architectural visibility

 - future collaborators working on firmware, modules, or productization